WINNING CASES IN WHICH MICHAEL A. FARAONE SERVED AS COUNSEL OF RECORD

-Finding the right attorney for you can feel like an impossible task.
+Finding the right attorney can feel like an impossible task.
 You are making a significant investment of time, money and trust, and the choice can make the difference between winning or losing.
-But compared to the purchase of a cars or computer, the individual consumer of legal services is operating in the dark with no ‘Consumer Reports’ or similar organization to help them.
-Worse, the attorneys know this and some will be very willing to take advantage of you.
+But compared to the purchase of a cars or computer, the consumer of legal services is often operating in the dark with no ‘Consumer Reports’ or similar organization to look to for help.
+Worse, attorneys know this and some are willing to take advantage of it.

 It does not have to be that way.
-If you are looking for an appellate attorney in Michigan, you can visit the website of the Michigan Court of Appeals and Michigan Supreme Court and, for free, research any attorney you wish.
+If you are looking for an appellate attorney in Michigan, you can, for free, visit the website of the Michigan Court of Appeals and Michigan Supreme Court and research any attorney you wish.
 You can type in their name and see how many cases they have been involved in and whether they ever win.
-The odds of winning a criminal appeal are not great.
+The odds of winning a criminal appeal are never great.
 But, over time, an experienced attorney should occasionally win.
-That is why the “Winning Cases” section of this website exists.

 If you think we might be the right attorney for you, feel free to call or email.